TIY-DC-ROR-2015-May/course-notes/setup.md

-# How to Read This Guide
+### About

+Because of scheduling conflicts, we won't be having the somewhat traditional first-day-eve install party.
+I am expecting everyone to show up on Monday with their machines ready to go, though, so here are some notes on getting that set up.

 Each section details a specific tool or setting you'll need to configure on your machine.
-Complete each one in turn, and feel free to reach out (to james@theironyard.com) if you have any questions.
+Complete each one in turn, and feel free to reach out (to james@theironyard.com or on Slack) if you have any questions.
 You will see several snippets like

 ```
 $ echo "Hello, terminal"